erizov/Professor/semester_4/lecture_16_deployment_patterns/canary/README.md

 4. Implement Canary from scratch using only the function signature
 5. Modify Canary to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Canary for a specific use case (e.g., nearly sorted data)
+7. Optimize Canary for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Canary
-9. Compare Canary performance with alternative algorithms on large datasets
+9. Compare Canary capability with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)